Celpear/web3Lotto/README.md

 ```
 This will remove the build artifacts and clean the project directory.

+## For comprehensibility

+In the "js_scripts/" directory, you will find all the JavaScript files that end up as minified files in the web folder during the build process.
+Therefore, make changes only to these files, as the "web/contract_connector_min.js" file will be overwritten during the project build with the JavaScript files from the js_scripts directory.

 ## Contributing

 If you'd like to contribute to this project, please open an issue or create a pull request.
 We welcome your contributions!